-The information in this document that relates to Arrowsmith North, Arrowsmith Brand, Arrowsmith Central, Muchea and Boyatup Exploration Results, and Muchea Aircore Drilling Area, Arrowsmith Brand and Boyatup Mineral Resource Estimates are based on data collected and compiled under the supervision of Mr David Reid BSc (Geology), who is a full-time employee of VRX.
-Mr Reid is a registered member of the Australian Institute of Geoscientists.
+The information in this document that relates to Arrowsmith North, Arrowsmith Brand, Arrowsmith Central, Muchea and Boyatup Exploration Results, and Muchea Aircore Drilling Area, Arrowsmith Brand and Boyatup Mineral Resource Estimates are based on data collected and compiled under the supervision of Mr David Reid, who is a full-time employee of VRX Silica.
+Mr Reid, BSc (Geology), is a registered member of the Australian Institute of Geoscientists and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and the activity being undertaken to qualify as a Competent Person under the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code).
+Mr Reid consents to the inclusion of the data in the form and context in which it appears.

 The information in this report that relates to Arrowsmith North Mineral Resources is based on, and fairly reflects, information compiled by Mr David Williams, a Competent Person, who is an employee of CSA Global and a Member of the Australian Institute of Geoscientists.
+Mr Williams has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as Competent Person as defined in the 2012 Edition of the Australasian Code for the Reporting of Exploration Results, Mineral Resources, and Ore Reserves (JORC Code).
+Mr Williams consents to the disclosure of information in this report in the form and context in which it appears.

 The information in this document that relates to Arrowsmith Central and Muchea Auger area Mineral Resources is based on information compiled by Mr Grant Louw who was a full-time employee of CSA Global, under the direction and supervision of Dr Andrew Scogings, who is an Associate of CSA Global.
 Dr Scogings is a Member of the Australasian Institute of Mining and Metallurgy and a Member of the Australian Institute of Geoscientists.
 He is a Registered Professional Geologist in Industrial Minerals.
+Dr Scogings has sufficient experience relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as Competent Person as defined in the 2012 edition of the Australasian Code for the Reporting of Exploration Results, Mineral Resources, and Ore Reserves (JORC Code).
+Dr Scogings consents to the disclosure of information in this report in the form and context in which it appears.